Developing and inspiring our students to become confident and motivated learners is at the heart of the St Columba’s College approach.

 In keeping with our 21st century approach to learning, St Columba’s College has built a community-focused, outward-looking culture that prepares our students to critically reflect on their world and take positive action in their lives beyond the school gates.

-- Collaborative partnerships beyond the College that challenge students to experience the wider world.
+- A rich Learning Ecosystem and collaborative partnerships beyond the College that challenge students to experience the wider world.

 - A learning and teaching environment that encourages creativity and collaboration, with contemporary open spaces complementing an innovative curriculum.